pmndrs/react-nil/readme.md

 There are legitimate usecases for null-components, also called logical components, for everything that has to do with, well, logic.
 For instance, how do you manage side effects and async ops in Node?
 Most likely you have noticed how hard that is.

-But in React all of this comes inbuilt: pack away side-effects in useEffect, memoize calculations via useMemo, orchestrate async ops with Suspense, communicate data via context, maintain fast response with optional concurrency.
+But in React all of this comes inbuilt: each component has a lifecycle, local state, packs away side-effects in useEffect, memoizes calculations in useMemo, orchestrates async ops with Suspense, communicates data via context, maintains fast response with optional concurrency.
 And of course — the entire React eco system is available: Redux, Recoil, GraphQl, ...

 You can try a small demo here: https://codesandbox.io/s/react-nil-mvpry